 Indiana University Psychotic Disorders Clinic (IUPDC)

 The IUPDC focuses on individuals in all stages of psychotic illnesses.
-Located at Larue D. Carter Memorial Hospital, staff and faculty of the IUPDP provide clinical services at the hospital and provide research services for Larue D. Carter inpatients as well as outpatient research services for individuals with psychosis in the community.
-The primary mission of the IUPDC is to use research methods to better understand the causes of schizophrenia and related illnesses and to develop better treatments for these serious and persistent diseases.
+Located at Larue D. Carter Memorial Hospital, staff and faculty of the IUPDP provide clinical and research services for Larue D. Carter patients and indviduals in the community with psychosis.
+The primary mission of the IUPDC is to use research methods to better understand the causes and develop better treatment for patients with schizophrenia and related illnesses.